Fort Lee to host first MLK hoops tourney in a decade

+Coach Marvin Michael will lead the Travellers.
+The Army retiree has headed Fort Lee men’s and women’s team for more than a decade and can count several league and tournament titles to his credit.

+The MLK Classic, last played in 2013, is organized into pools in which teams earn seeds based on their performances, then play in a single elimination bracket.
+Each team will play at least three games.

-The Fort Lee Travellers installation basketball team will host the Martin Luther King Basketball Classic Jan.
-14-16 at MacLaughlin and Clark fitness centers.
-Games are scheduled from 9 a.m. to 8 p.m.
+MacLaughlin and Clark fitness centers will host the contests.
+Games are scheduled from 9 a.m. – 8 p.m.

+Teams participating in the tournament are comprised of military members and other Department of Defense identification card holders.

+Traveller teams have traditionally consisted of permanent party Soldiers and Army Logistics University students, many of whom were either former college or semi-pro players.

 |Date Taken: